integrated-earth/integrated-earth.github.io/about.md

 ---
 layout: page
-title: About
+title: What this project is about
 permalink: /about/
 ---

-## What this project is about

 For decades, the geosciences community has dreamed of and worked towards building simulations that can resolve the time and length